 Is work-study available in Rome?

 Work-study cannot be awarded for work done in Italy, so work-study awards are necessarily converted into optional loans to cover anticipated expenses.
 Fortunately, Cornell in Rome has a number of student worker positions that are comparable to work-study positions and all enrolled students are eligible to apply.
 The list of positions is distributed during the semester beforehand.
 Students who may be particularly impacted by the loss of work-study are encouraged to contact the director of student services to discuss these positions.

 What is covered in the program fee and tuition?
 What will I have to pay for on the ground in Rome?

 The Cornell in Rome bursar-billed charges cover tuition, housing, lodging, and entrance tickets.
 Students should expect to buy food in Rome — all apartments have fully-equipped kitchens — books and materials for their classes, and other personal items.
 For current Cornell students, all of these items are factored into the financial aid budget revision that AAP Student Services submits to the Financial Aid Office.
 For non-Cornell students, please contact your college or university financial aid office to verify what their procedures are for students who are studying abroad.

 How does health insurance work while I am in Italy?

 Students are expected to maintain their normal health insurance coverage during their semester in Rome, and in some cases, it may be necessary to purchase supplemental health insurance.
 As part of the visa and immigration process, students must demonstrate a certain level of coverage, please refer to the Insurance Requirements for Student Abroad in order to verify if your current health insurance complies with the requirements.
-If you have further questions about health insurance or purchasing a supplemental health insurance, please reach out to the coordinator for global study.
+If you have further questions about health insurance or purchasing a supplemental health insurance, please reach out to the director of student services.

 Where are the Cornell in Rome apartments located?